domdomdidom/capstone_public/README.md

     'subscriber_newsletter' - does the customer subscribe to our newsletter (binary variable) 'uses_coupons' - has the customer used at least one coupon (does not include cart-level discounts, binary variable)

+    A real business use of this idea is to ultimately be able to predict who is at risk of leaving when we have *very little       information about them*, such as in the case of a brand new customer.
+To assemble our cold start dataframe, we are only       going to consider a customer's very first order for most of our feature engineering.
+We've tossed any columns that may         potentially leak information.

+    'avg_order_value' - the subtotal of a customer's first purchase 'avg_price_item' - subtotal / number of items purchased 'subscriber_newsletter' - does the customer subscribe to our newsletter (binary variable) 'uses_coupons' - did the customer use a coupon for their first order (does not include cart-level discounts, binary           variable)

+    'time_as_customer' - this is our target. time lapsed since a customer joined (from custy_df) and their most recent order        (output in days).
+We consider all orders a customer has placed when we make this.

     make_historical_purchase_matrix : Loops through each customer and records their itemized purchase in an mxn sparse matrix where m is number of customers, and n is number of products in your product library.